danvuk567/SP500-Stock-Analysis/Python-Equity-Performance-Analysis/readme.md

 ![SP500_Equity_Top_10_Cumulative_Returns_Data_Python.jpg](https://github.com/danvuk567/SP500-Stock-Analysis/blob/main/images/SP500_Equity_Top_10_Cumulative_Returns_Data_Python.jpg?raw=true)

-The results are the same for the same Tickers when using SQL queries except that we filtered out the Tickers that did not exist 4 years back and so **'CEG'**, which was 3rd in the SQL results, was not in this result. **'MPC'** ended up appearing in the list as 10th.
+The results are the same for the same Tickers when using SQL queries except that we filtered out the Tickers that did not exist 3 years back and so **'CEG'**, which was 3rd in the SQL results, was not in this result. **'MPC'** ended up appearing in the list as 10th.

-Let's extract the top 10 tickers from our *df_ret_filter* dataframe as *df_ret_filter_top* and compare them in a line chart calling our custom function *plot_returns_line_chart*.
+Let's extract the top 10 tickers from our *df_ret_filter* dataframe as *df_ret_filter_top* and compare them in a **Line Chart** calling our custom function *plot_returns_line_chart*.

     top_tickers = df_ret_filter_last_top['Ticker'].unique()
     df_ret_filter_top = df_ret_filter[df_ret_filter['Ticker'].isin(top_tickers)].copy()